Why are buyer personas important?

 In general, the Beacons Point team likes to meet for 10-15 minutes after each persona interview to discuss some of the immediate takeaways while the content of the call is fresh.
 Longer brainstorming sessions will usually occur closer to the time where you will be preparing the report document to ensure all team members are in agreement as to how the personas should be organized and depicted.

-How long should the persona build process take?
+How long should the buyer persona build process take?

-To put it simply, if you can complete your persona report and deliver within 2 months, you’re on the right track.
+To put it simply, if you can complete your buyer persona report and deliver it within 2 months, you’re on the right track.

 Should I record my interviews?

 Yes, yes, yes.
 Make sure to inform each interviewee that they are being recorded for research purposes.
 By recording the conversations, you’re able to go back and pull out additional insights you missed in the initial conversation.
-Recording also allows more flexibility for the rest of the team to not be physically present for each and every persona interview.
+Recording the interviews also allows more flexibility for the rest of the team to not be physically present for each and every buyer persona interview.
+If you do not have a video crew, there are many in-person and remote options for recording interviews.
+Some remote recording options are Zoom or Riverside.fm.

 Who should be present on interview calls?